GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-01-22-pivoting-in-sql.md

 Querying SQL directly to pull out data can be incredibly powerful, particularly when dealing with aggregated data.
-If the data has more than one dimension, the standard with SQL is to stack the dimensions horizontally, which may be handy from a way to handle raw data but becomes harder when we want to display the data in a more intuitive tabular manner.
+If the data has more than one dimension, the standard with SQL is to stack the dimensions into rows, which may be handy from a way to handle raw data but becomes harder when we want to display the data in a more intuitive tabular manner.
 Enter the pivot!